Boingwolf/Boingwolf/README.md

 - 👋 Hi, I’m @Boingwolf
-- 👀 I’m interested in cybersecurity and guitar
+- 👀 I’m interested in cybersecurity and games
-- 🌱 I’m currently learning C
-- 😄 Pronouns: He/Him

 <!---
 Boingwolf/Boingwolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.